 John Christensen has written for The New York Times, The Saturday Evening Post, Atlanta Magazine, Northeast Magazine and newspapers in Atlanta, Hartford, Honolulu, Louisville, Providence and Winston-Salem.
 He was also a senior writer at CNN.com.

 He won a national award from the Education Writers Association and has been nominated for Pulitzer Prizes for investigative reporting, sports commentary and feature writing.
 He was interviewed for the book Online Journalism: Reporting, Writing & Editing for the Internet by Professor Richard Craig of San Jose State University.

 He is the author of Perfect Swing, Imperfect Lies: The Legacy of Golf’s Longest Hitter and Serve: The Washington Tennis & Education Foundation Story.
-He also contributed to four other books, including a Martin Luther King Jr. book entitled Voices: Reflections on an American Icon in Stories and Song and CNN’s Katrina: State of Emergency.
+He contributed to a book about Martin Luther King Jr. entitled Voices: Reflections on an American Icon in Stories and Song and to the CNN book, Katrina: State of Emergency.

-He has reported extensively on hard news, sports and the environment; been a rock music critic and sports columnist; reviewed books and films; and written editorials and environmental columns.
-He also contributed to the websites for two CNN-TV specials: “Millennium,” and the award-winning series, “The Cold War.”
+He has been a regular contributor to Spinal Column, the quarterly magazine of the Shepherd Center in Atlanta, and its website, and has reported on hard news, sports and the environment.
+He has been a music critic and sports columnist; reviewed books and films; and written editorials and environmental columns.
+He also contributed content to the websites for two CNN-TV specials: “Millennium,” and the award-winning series, “The Cold War.”